Manic Street Preachers: Wales national team song and Resistance Is Futile (2016–2019)

-The band released a special edition of their album Send Away the Tigers on 12 May.
-2017 marks the 10th anniversary of the record and the Manics said that "this is a very important album" in their career.
+The band released a 10th Anniversary Edition of Send Away the Tigers on 12 May 2017, with the Manics saying it was "a very important album" in their career.
 The special edition featured a remastered album as well as B-sides and rarities spread over two discs, plus a DVD which features the band's 2007 Glastonbury performance, rehearsal footage, an album track-by-track, and promo videos.

-On 17 November 2017, the band announced that their thirteenth album, Resistance Is Futile, would be released on 13 April 2018.
-After much delay, the band wrote "The main themes of 'Resistance is Futile' are memory and loss; forgotten history; confused reality and art as a hiding place and inspiration", the band say in a statement.
-"It's obsessively melodic—in many ways referencing both the naive energy of 'Generation Terrorists' and the orchestral sweep of 'Everything Must Go'.
+On 17 November 2017, the band announced that their thirteenth studio album, Resistance Is Futile, would be released on 13 April 2018.
+After much delay, the band wrote in a statement: "The main themes of Resistance Is Futile are memory and loss; forgotten history; confused reality and art as a hiding place and inspiration [...]
+It's obsessively melodic—in many ways referencing both the naive energy of Generation Terrorists and the orchestral sweep of Everything Must Go.
 After delay and difficulties getting started, the record has come together really quickly over the last few months through a surge of creativity and some old school hard work."
 It is the first album to be recorded at the "Door to the River" studio.

-In January 2018, Manic Street Preachers signed a publishing contract with Warner/Chappell Music, leaving their longtime home Sony/ATV Music Publishing.